Saving Money Implementing Aviation SMS

-These operators will have one portal storing all safety management system data in one database, but separated logically by division.
-This allows an operator to generate meaningful reports that can focus on a specific division, or aggregate data across the entire company.
+These operators will have one portal storing all SMS data within one database but separated logically by division.
+This allows an operator to generate meaningful reports that can focus on a specific division or aggregate data across the entire company.

-There are many aviation service provider with mixed types of operations, such as
+There are many aviation service providers with mixed types of operations, such as

 - Fixed wing;

 - Rotor wing.

 They may not have a certificated AMO.
 Smaller mixed operators may consider a single safety portal with multiple divisions, with each division focusing on a different type of operation.
 However, if these two types of operations exist under separate certificates, or are at different locations, it is best to have a separate safety portal for each type of operation.

 Related Aviation SMS Database Articles

 - 5 Most Important Things to Know before Buying Aviation SMS Database

 - Tips Writing SMS Manuals with Aviation Safety Database Solutions